wesdevclimb/interactive-web-pages/README.md

 # interactive-web-pages
-Practice building simple applications in JavaScript with no 3rd party JavaScript frameworks or libraries
+Practice building simple applications in JavaScript with no 3rd party JavaScript frameworks or libraries.
+No stress.